meizabel/documentation/prior_art.md

 ---

-The contributors to this document have been directly involved in the development and deployment of hundreds of apps, and indirectly witnessed the development, operation, and scaling of  apps via our work on .

 Our motivation is to raise awareness of some systemic problems we’ve seen in modern application development, to provide a shared vocabulary for discussing those problems, and to offer a set of practical solutions to those problems with accompanying terminology.